Division 7A Loan Deed

 5. Sections of Acts that change in a Div 7A agreement

-Division 7A Income Tax Assessment Act 1936 (Cth) stops private companies from making tax-free distributions to shareholders and their associates.
+Division 7A Income Tax Assessment Act 1936 (Cth) stops private companies from distributing tax-free to shareholders and their associates.
 Many Div7A loans incorrectly reference section 109E(5) Income Tax Assessment Act 1936.
-If the section is changed the integrity of the Div 7A loan is at risk.
-The correct way of drafting a Div 7A loan is to reference the laws, only “from time to time”.
+If the section is changed, the integrity of the Div 7A loan is at risk.
+The correct way of drafting a Div 7A loan is to reference the laws only “from time to time”.

 6. Freshen up a Div7A, for free, by printing it out and signing it again